MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-service-principal-auth.md

 # Azure authentication with service principal

-This article provides an overview of the Azure Identity library support for Azure Active Directory token authentication via service principal through a set of TokenCredential implementations.
+This article looks at how the Azure Identity library supports Azure Active Directory token authentication via service principal.
 Topics covered in this article include:

 * [Creating a service principal with the Azure CLI](#creating-a-service-principal-with-the-azure-cli)
 * [Client secret credential](#client-secret-credential)